How much do seiyuu earn?

 A note that this information is based on Japanese articles about the voice acting career in Japan.
 I leave in the footer of this article a couple of interesting reads on the topic that influenced this article and the SEIYUU LOUNGE episode you have below.

 A note that those reads are only available in Japanese.
 If you’re not comfortable with the language, I hope this article manages to fill you in on those details.

 A note that: the earnings mentioned in this article apply to both male and female seiyuu.
 However, this website focuses primarily on male seiyuu and that is where the focus will be in this article.

-As fans, we can’t help but to wonder, at times, if our favorite seiyuu are actually just scrapping by or are living a comfortable and good life.
+As fans, we can’t help but wonder, at times, if our favorite seiyuu are actually just scraping by or are living a comfortable and good life.

 That worry is bigger the less experience that seiyuu we support has in their career, or how many work opportunities they are getting per anime season, for example.

 You’ve probably read stories about how Tatsuhisa Suzuki survived in the 1st years as a seiyuu thanks to Junichi Suwabe supporting him with food and some kitchen appliances.

 Or how Soma Saito attended college, voice acting school plus juggled 2 part-time jobs at the same time just to pay his bills.

 Or how much Kenichi Suzumura struggled to just scrap by each month when he was a rookie.

 Or that Yuki Kaji didn’t go broke thanks to Takahiro Sakurai helping him out in his early days as a seiyuu.